Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ### News!

-This is the latest installment of Macro Memory Storage, and it has been completely re-written.
-If you had used **MemoryStorage.js** or **MemoryStorage_V2.js**, they are now in the [legacy](https://github.com/Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/tree/master/Macro%20Memory%20Storage/legacy) folder with the previous readme still contained here for reference.
+This is the latest installment of Macro Memory Storage and it has been completely re-written.
+If you had used **MemoryStorage.js** or **MemoryStorage_V2.js** they are now in the [legacy](https://github.com/Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/tree/master/Macro%20Memory%20Storage/legacy) folder with the previous readme still contained here for reference.
 But you should check out this new one for sure :smirk:

-## Note

-This Script was originally written by a colleague of mine and I had beta tested it.

-Through our tests and subsequent re-writes, we found ways to optimize this script to be the best it can be in this Macro environment.

-Definitely a Co-Authored Script, details below :smiley:

-Many Thanks to Zacharie Gignac for kickstarting this script :smiley:

 ## Inspiration

-The need for a better and more robust version of the initial Macro Memory script
+The need for a better and more robust version of the initial Macro Memory script.

-The original was limited, required a bit of set-up and wasted a facility service slot
+The original was limited, required a bit of set-up and wasted a facility service slot.

 With the enhancements of the Macro Editor in ce9.14 and Higher, we can make a more refined version eliminating those constraints.

 ## Function List

 For more detail on how to use these functions, please scroll to the of end of this readme.
-Details listed under **[Function Details](#function-details)**
+Details listed under **[Function Details](#function-details)** or click on any of these hyperlinks to jump to any of these functions.

 * [mem.write(key, value)](#memwritekey-value)
 * [mem.write.global(key, value)](#memwriteglobalkey-value)